htavli/todolist/README.md

 # todolist
-to do list written with NodeJS
+to do list written with NodeJS, express and EJS